Mia-acton/SOC-FPGA-VGA-VERILOG/index.md

   - A blue maze-like grid structure
   - Beige pac-dots scattered throughout the maze

-I intentionally built each part in stages I began with Pac-Man on a blank screen to confirm that my coordinate system and circle-drawing logic were correct.
+I decided to build each part in stages, beginning with Pac-Man on a blank screen to confirm that my coordinate system and circle-drawing logic were correct.
 Next, I added two ghosts to verify spatial alignment and ensure that the characters appeared consistently across frames.
 Once I introduced the maze structure, the complexity increased significantly - particularly with object alignment and priority ordering, since Pac-Man must always appear on top of the background elements.

-Despite the unexpected challenges, working through these problems game me a much deeper understanding of VGA timing, pixel-based rendering, and hardware-driven graphics.
+Despite the unexpected challenges, working through these problems gave me a much deeper understanding of VGA timing, pixel-based rendering, and hardware-driven graphics.
 The iterative process of refining each component ultimately shaped the final version of my project.

 ### **Code Adaptation**
 I decided to use the Stripes template code as the foundation for my project, modifying it so that instead of solid colour bands, it would draw pixel-based shapes for my Pac-Man scene.
 To do this, I reorganised the template into clearly defined sections and assigned priority levels to each graphic element.
 This allowed lower-priority objects (like the maze walls) to be drawn first, while higher-priority objects (such as Pac-Man and the ghosts) were drawn afterward so they would appear on top.